batool-ahmed/angular-weather-app/README.md

 ## Design Choices
 - Some of the design choices were inspired by Stellic
     - I added the logo of Stellic on the top right corner
-    - The color of the background and the color of some of the text is a lighter version of the color of the first dot in Stellic's logo
+    - The color of some of the text is a lighter version of the color of the first dot in Stellic's logo

 ## Angular Directives used
 - ng-app